gvtrindade/Shokey/Readme.md

 ### Features

 - Can be used as a numeric keyboard in any device while not running the app
-- Has cool a RGB LED, that changes color
+- Has a cool RGB LED, that changes color

 ### Assembling the hardware

 1. Download and print the shell, keycaps and rotary encoder knob

-2. Place all switches and srew in the rotary encoder in the top part of the shell
+2. Place all switches and screw in the rotary encoder in the top part of the shell

 3. Solder the switches, rotary encoder and RGB LED to their respective pins in the Arduino, following the Wiring Diagram